 PortSide produces and hosts the most innovative waterfront programs in NYC.

-They all have water, waterfront or maritime in the theme, so we call them WaterStories.
+They all have waterfront or maritime in the theme, so we call them WaterStories.
 They take many forms.
+If you want to propose a WaterStories program idea, please email email@example.com

 PortSide works at diverse sites

-We seek building space near the tanker, so we can expand programs and offer long-planned programs in all weather and throughout the year.
+For 12 years, we have sought a site with building space, so we can expand programs and deliver programs in all weather and throughout the year.
 The tanker, as captivating as she is, does not have space for large groups of people when the main deck can't be used due to snow, rain, high wind or heat.

 red hook waterstories - DIGITAL MARITIME MUSEUM & COMMUNITY GUIDE